Heian Palace: Shishinden

 The largest building of the Dairi was the Throne Hall (紫宸殿, Shishinden), a building reserved for official functions.
 It was a rectangular hall measuring approximately 30 m (98 ft) east to west and 25 m (82 ft) north to south.
 Along with its accompanying rectangular courtyard, the Shishinden was situated along the median north-south axis of the Dairi, facing the Shōmeimon gate.
 A tachibana orange tree and a cherry tree stood symmetrically on both sides of the front staircase of the building.
 The courtyard was flanked on both sides by smaller halls connected to the Shishinden, creating the same configuration of buildings (influenced by Chinese examples) that was found in the aristocratic shinden-style villas of the period.

 The Shishinden was used for official functions and ceremonies that were not held at the Daigokuden of the Chōdō-in complex.
 It took over much of the intended use of the larger and more formal building from an early date, as the daily business of government ceased to be conducted in the presence of the emperor in the Daigokuden already at the beginning of the ninth century.
 Connected to this diminishing reliance on the official government procedures described in the ritsuryō code was the establishment of a personal secretariat to the emperor, the Chamberlain's Office (蔵人所, Kurōdodokoro).
 This office, which increasingly took over the role of coordinating the work of government organs, was set up in the (校書殿, Kyōshōden), the hall to the south-west of the Shishinden.

 Residences

 Dancing at Jijūden (仁寿殿) in Late Heian period.
-Jijūden was located on the right side.
+Jijūden was located on the right side and ryokiden (綾綺殿) on left side.